 Use the keytool command to create the CSR.
 Use the following command to execute the process:

 keytool -keysize 2048 -genkey -keyalg RSA -alias tomcat -keystore companyssl.jks

-Press Enter if same as keystore password.
-Please specify the same password (changeit) for the companyssl.jks and the keyEntry.
+- In the last step, specify the same password (changeit) for the companyssl.jks and the keyEntry.
 If there was an error in the process you will receive the following error message when you restart the Tomcat Engine:

 java.security.UnrecoverableKeyException: Cannot recover key

 At this point, make a copy of the companyssl.jks keystore container before you proceed.
 The container has your private key in it and can not be regenerated.

 - To acquire a signed SSL certificate from a vendor you will need to extract the CSR from the companyssl.jks keystore.
 Run the following in the command prompt:

 keytool -certreq -alias tomcat -keyalg RSA -file companyname.csr -keystore companyssl.jks

 The output of this command will yield a CSR file named companyname.csr.

 At this point, if you may wish to use a self-signed certificate which is in the keystore (companyssl.jks).
 You can proceed to the Install SSL Connector on Tomcat section.

 Append and Import SSL Certificate to Keystore Container